ansys/pyansys-sound/doc/source/index.rst

 * :doc:`api/psychoacoustics` : Psychoacoustic indicators computation, to measure perceived sound quality.
 * :doc:`api/xtract` : Separation of a signal in several components: tonal, transient and noise parts.

-Not all the features of Ansys Sound SAS are available in PyANsys Sound.
+Not all the features of Ansys Sound SAS are available in PyAnsys Sound.
 Features are regularly added in new versions.

 .. _limitations: